b-cubed-eu/documentation/pages/occurrence-cubes.md

 -------|---------|-----
 CSV | Widely used format, including (tab-delimited and compressed) by the GBIF occurrence download service ([GBIF Secretariat 2023a][gbif_2023a]).
 Broad software support. | MUST
 EBV NetCDF | Network Common Data Format (netCDF) format adopted by GeoBON to exchange Essential Biodiversity Variables.
 Can be read by e.g. R package “ebvcube” ([Quoss et al. 2021][quoss_2021]). | MUST
 Apache Parquet | Column-oriented data format, optimized for data storage and retrieval.
 Increasingly used in tools like Google Big Query.
-Can be read by e.g. R package “arrow” ([Richerson et al. 2023][richerson_2023]). | SHOULD
+Can be read by e.g. R package “arrow” ([Richardson et al. 2023][richardson_2023]). | SHOULD
 Apache Avro | Row-oriented data format.
 Often recommended for long term storage over Apache Parquet, at a cost of performance when reading. | MAY eoJSON | See [https://geojson.org/](https://geojson.org/) | MAY GeoParquet | See [https://geoparquet.org/](https://geoparquet.org/) | MAY